e-j-w/G4TIP/README.md

 ### GEANT4

 The code is tested with GEANT4 v10.6.
-It may still work with older versions.
+It may still work with other 10.x versions.

 [GEANT4 source code](https://geant4.web.cern.ch/support/download)